verajosemanuel/SwimTheDataLake/content/post/2017-08-07-how-to-navigate-the-more-than-11k-r-packages.md

 [Rseek](https://www.rdocumentation.org/), by Shasha Goodman, based on Google engine, with some useful tabs for books, support forums, packages, docs…and even a “beginner” section.
 Very useful but sometimes slow.

 [CRAN Task Views](https://cran.r-project.org/web/views/) is the official index for all CRAN packages, grouped by Topics (Tasks).
-They have an `[ndex by name](https://cran.r-project.org/web/packages/available_packages_by_name.html) very useful too.
+They have an [Index by Name](https://cran.r-project.org/web/packages/available_packages_by_name.html) very complete too.
 But not too useful if you don’t know the name of the package you’re searching for.
 Good when need guidance working on specific tasks.

 You can get a glimpse of most popular and donwloaded packages with [CRAN downloads log](http://cran-logs.rstudio.com/) .
 Using *cranlogs* package you can have this info right into your code.

 [MetaCran](https://www.r-pkg.org/), one of the most popular websites.
-Search by author, popularity, downloads, trending….seems to be based on download logs as they are authors of cranlogs package.
+Search by author, popularity, downloads, trending….seems to be based on download logs as they are authors of *cranlogs* package.

 [Awesome R](https://awesome-r.com/), CRAN Task Views style, but nicer, linking to tools and packages by sections as an index: IDEs, sintax, data manipulation, graphics….